 Keep hydrated, especially in the dry atmosphere of the plane.
 Caffeine and alcohol should also both be avoided, as they are diuretics and will prevent your body from having a healthy amount of liquids.
 A saline nasal spray can also help counter the dry air, which will prevent your sinuses from drying out.
 If you’re staying in a hotel, also consider traveling with a negative ion generator, which you can place next to your bed to clean the air and prevent infection.

 However, if you’ve traveled recently and are having problems with a sinus infection, don’t hesitate to call us.
 Our skilled Plantation sinus and allergy specialists would be happy to speak to you in an appointment and help you treat your sinus infection.
 Sinusitis can often be painful, as it puts pressure on the sinus cavities.
 Our doctors can help ease your suffering.
 Our focus is on treating the conditions of the sinus, and we have helped many clients seek the relief they need.
-South Florida Sinus and Allergy Center, Inc. is proud to offer effective treatments tailored to your particular situation.
+Florida Sinus & Snoring Specialists, Inc. is proud to offer effective treatments tailored to your particular situation.
 Let us help you improve your quality of life by providing you with top-notch medical care and service.